Server-Manager-Dev-Team/Server-Manager-Bot.github.io/docs/intro.md

 </DiscordComponent>

 ### Giveaways
 Server Manager's giveaway system allows server administrators to easily host giveaways for members to earn \*sweet* prizes.
-Members can enter a giveaway easily by pressing a simple button: <span className="blurple-background">🎉</span>
+Members can enter a giveaway easily by pressing a simple <span data-text="This button may be customizable in the future" className="tooltip">button</span>: <span className="blurple-background">🎉</span>

 <DiscordComponent>
     <DiscordMessage profile="servermanager" bot>